Seda-cpu/Object_Detection_TF2_GateDetection/README.md

 # Object_Detection_TF2_GateDetection
-İts the first task of TeknoFest 2021 which is a technology competition in turkey.
+İts the first task of TeknoFest 2021 underwater vehicles category which is a technology competition in turkey.
-We get ready for autonomous underwater vehicles category.

 **Dataset**